kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8905-native-sidecar-support/README.md

 #### Downgrade

 On downgrade of VPA from 1.6.0 (tentative release version), nothing will change.
 VPAs will continue to work as previously.
-Checkpoints may contain sidecar resource information until updated, but updater and admission will modify sidecar resources.
+Checkpoints may contain sidecar resource information until updated, but updater and admission will not modify sidecar resources.

 ## Implementation History